MontanaFlossCo/Flint-Documentation/guides/activities.md

 From iOS 12 onward it also feeds this information into Siri Shortcuts, which will use machine learning to suggest appropriate activities you have performed in the past based on your location, time of day and other data.

 When you have actions defined using Flint, you get support for all of these with very little extra code required.
+You declaritively define how an activity should be registered for your `Action`.

 The Activities feature of Flint will automatically register an `NSUserActivity` for you when users perform a qualifying action in your app.
 Flint observes the execution of actions and does the right thing for you so you no longer have to think about this at the call site where actions are performed.
 What's more it leverages your existing Action(s) and input types, with type safety when performing incoming activities and increased decoupling of your code.